Skip to main content

 2. any large personal financial/investment positions that may affect the performance of investment duties or the performance of the college's portfolio.

-3. Committee members must subordinate their personal investment transactions to the college’s investment interests, particularly with regard to the timing of purchases and sales.
+3. Committee members must subordinate their personal investment transactions to the college’s investment interests, particularly regarding the timing of purchases and sales.

-The originator of this policy & procedure is the Controller’s Office.
-Questions regarding this policy may be directed to the originator by calling 801-957-4084.
+The originator of this policy and procedure is the Controller’s Office.
+Questions regarding this policy and procedure may be directed to the originator by calling 801-957-4224.